ttew-bu/drafting-research/README.md

 # drafting-research
-Computational experimentation repository for Magic the Gathering drafts both against human picks experiments and against other bots.
+## Computational experimentation repository for Magic the Gathering drafts both against human picks experiments and against other bots.
 The intent of this repository is to hold the tools to collect/clean data for weights and cards to run the simulations, flexible infrastructure for both experiment types, and helper functions/rich data to run analyses on to answer questions around strategy selection in drafts.
+This repository powers research by Gerdus Benade and Tristan Tew of Boston University's Questrom School of Business.

 ## There are 3 main modules in this repository: